Justin Jefferson Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- Against the Bears, Jefferson has averaged 95.3 receiving yards per game in his three career matchups, 6.2 fewer than his over/under for Sunday's game.
+- In his three matchups against the Bears, Jefferson's 95.3 receiving yards average is 6.8 more than his over/under for Sunday's game (88.5).

-- Jefferson, in three matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In three matchups, Jefferson has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Bears.

-- The 210.8 yards per game the Bears are conceding through the air makes them the NFL's fourth-ranked pass defense.
+- The 210.8 passing yards the Bears give up per game makes them the NFL's fourth-ranked pass defense this season.

-- With 28 passing TDs conceded this season, the Bears defense is ranked 24th in the NFL.
+- At 1.8 passing TDs conceded per game, the Bears defense is ranked 24th in the league.

 Recent Performances

-- In last week's outing against the Packers, Jefferson was targeted 11 times, totaling 58 yards on six receptions.
+- In last week's matchup with the Packers, Jefferson hauled in six passes for 58 yards while being targeted 11 times.

-- In his last three games, Jefferson has 221 receiving yards on 18 receptions (33 targets), with one touchdown, averaging 73.7 yards per game.
+- Jefferson has caught 18 passes (33 targets) for 221 yards (73.7 per game) and has one touchdown over his last three outings.

 Jefferson's Minnesota Teammates